mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The client joining the group processes Welcome and Add messages together as follows:

-* Prepare a new GroupState object based on the Welcome message
+* Prepare a new GroupContext object based on the Welcome message
 * Process the Add message as an existing member would

 An existing member receiving a Add message first verifies